 cedilla; a curved line surmounted by a vertical line, placed at the bottom of the letter.
 The cedilla is used in Spanish and French to denote a dental, or soft, 'c'.
+In the new Turkish transcription, 'c' cedilla has the value of English 'ch'.
+In Semitic languages, the cedilla under a consonant indicates that it is emphatic.

-In the new Turkish transcription, check or inverted circumflex; a 'v' shape above the letter.
+check or inverted circumflex; a 'v' shape above the letter.
 This accent is used widely in Slavic languages to indicate a palatal articulation, like the consonant sounds in the English words chapter and shoe and the 'zh' sound in pleasure.